mfkimbell/aws-and-other-cloud-notes/README.md

 <img width="646" alt="Screenshot 2024-05-20 at 1 08 02 PM" src="https://github.com/mfkimbell/aws-and-other-cloud-notes/assets/107063397/dbe26161-4597-4b36-9ec3-c9196134a104">

+# CI
+CI is all about integrating codebase into a shared repository, and then executing various tests when changes occur or during other "build triggers".

+Different kinds of testing:
+* Integration testing: ensuring all the parts work together as expected
+* Unit testing: ensure that specific components are working as expected
+* Regression testing: ensuring that new changes don't break existing functionality

+# CD
+CD is all about deployment.
+This is regularly do different stages.
+These stages usually consist of a DEV, TEST, and PROD.
+Deployments are usually built to be fault resistant, using loadbalancers and scalability through containers or kubernetes pods.
+Deplouments must also be secure, so endpoints must be tested.

 Containers vs VMs:
 In a container, only the necessary components to run the application are included.
 These components typically consist of the application code, its dependencies, and the runtime environment, such as libraries and binaries.
 Here's a breakdown of what's typically included: